Temper-Then-Tilt: Principled Unlearning for Generative Models through Tempering and Classifier Guidance: Theoretical Guarantees

 \begin{theorem} Let $\hat{f} \in \mathcal{F}$ satisfy the excess risk bound $L(\hat{f}) - L(f^\ast) \leq \delta$.
 Define the $\tau$-tempered density $p^{(\tau)} \propto p^{1/\tau}$ for $\tau \in [1,T]$.
 Then for some $\tau \in [1,T]$, the Retain Error \eqref{eq:retain-error} of the $T$-tempered estimate $\prhatT$ in \eqref{eq:t3-estimator-def} satisfies

 \end{theorem} Theorem~\ref{th:risk-to-retain-err-tempered} decomposes the Retain Error of the tempered estimator into two terms.
-The first term, $\delta/(1-\gamma)$, matches the untempered guarantee (Theorem~\ref{th:risk-to-retain-err-untempered}) and reflects the expected error caused by imperfect classification.
-The second term is a \emph{tempering-induced bias} that arises even with the Bayes-optimal classifier $f^\ast$, as tempering $p$ to $p^{(T)}\propto p^{1/T}$ introduces a global distortion.
-As expected, the bias term vanishes to $0$ when $T=1$.
+The first, $\delta/(1-\gamma)$, matches the untempered guarantee (Theorem~\ref{th:risk-to-retain-err-untempered}) and reflects error from imperfect classification.
+The second is a \emph{tempering-induced bias} that arises even with the Bayes-optimal classifier, as tempering $p$ to $p^{(T)}\propto p^{1/T}$ introduces a global distortion.
+As expected, the bias vanishes when $T=1$.

 This clarifies when tempering inflates Retain Error: the bias is amplified when the retain distribution $p_r$ is concentrated (small $H(p_r)$), as tempering flattens high-density regions and increases mismatch.
 Combined with Theorem~\ref{th:risk-to-forget-err-tempered}, this forms a fundamental tradeoff: $T$ should be large enough to tame $\norm{p_f}{\infty}$, yet not so large that tempering distortion overwhelms the gains.
 We empirically observe this tradeoff both in continuous-domain synthetic experiments (Appendix~\ref{app:synthetic-data}) and in LLM benchmarks (Appendix~\ref{app:tofu-temp-sensitivity}).
 We next present the LLM experiments in detail.